 Silverado Resort and Spa

 About Silverado Resort and SpaSilverado Resort and Spa combines the best of golf, wine and vacation living in the heart of Napa Valley.
-The 1,200-acre property, home to 340 condo-style suites, has been hosting professional golf tournaments off and on since the 1960s, including the Safeway Open since 2014.
+The 1,200-acre property, home to 340 condo-style suites, has been hosting professional golf tournaments off and on since the 1960s, including the Safeway Open/Fortinet Championship since 2014.
 Only resort guests and members can access the two courses, North and South.
-Ten tennis courts, 10 pools, bocce ball courts, hiking and biking trails and a popular spa across the street from the main mansion keep guests entertained.
+Ten tennis courts, multiple pools, bocce ball courts, hiking and biking trails and a popular spa across the street from the main mansion keep guests entertained.
 Wine tasting and fine dining, on or off property, are a must.
-Major champion Johnny Miller has co-owned the resort since 2010.
+Major champion Johnny Miller, who used to own a home on the course, co-owned the resort from 2010-2022 and remains a consultant.

 Golf courses at Silverado Resort and Spa